The iPhone 5s on the other hand has had more than a month’s head start on the shelves, waiting for its arch nemesis to roll up and face it in person.

 Now that we've put both handsets through their paces in the Stuff reviews arena, it's time to throw them into the ring to see which one emerges victorious.

 Metal vs Plastic

-LG has played it safe with the Nexus 5, ditching the glittery glass rear of last year’s Nexus 4 for a polycarbonate shell which is heavily based on the 2013 Google Nexus 7 model - right down to the over-sized rear camera disc and vertically stamped Nexus branding.
+LG has played it safe, ditching the glittery glass rear of last year’s Nexus 4 for a polycarbonate shell which is heavily based on the 2013 Google Nexus 7 model, right down to the over-sized rear camera disc and vertical stamped Nexus branding.

 In sharp contrast to the slippery plastic of the Samsung Galaxy S4, the Nexus 5 has a matte, soft-touch finish which offers a decent amount of grip (although if you're choosing colours, be aware that the white N5 is a little smoother).

 The Nexus 5’s volume and power buttons are made from ceramic too – a nice touch which adds to its overall feeling of solidity and we're fans of its unblemished, clean front which shows off nothing but screen.
 According to Stuff reviewer Sophie Charara, "Google has finally discovered cool".

 Having said that, there's no getting around metal.
 The iPhone 5s will feel like a more premium device in your hands, thanks to its aluminium build, and its new crystal sapphire Touch ID Home button, encircled by stainless steel, oozes quality.

 If you’re not tired of the iPhone 5s’ design, then its metal construction pips the Nexus 5 to the build quality post.

 Winner: iPhone 5s